zappedx/HyperTweaks/README.md

 - Optionally raises (or lowers) the GPU / CPU Level for better animations.
 - Disabled HW Overlay and enables tethering hardware acceleration

-Unfortunately due to not having root, HyperOS cannot extensively be optimized.
+Unfortunately due to restrictions the most effective optimization is debloating.